lohseng97/Dell-Latitude-7490-EFI-macOS-BigSur/README.md

 # Dell Latitude 7490 Hackintosh EFI
 # macOS 11.x BigSur with Intel Wireless via AirportItlwm

-Currently using the same build, but never test all features yet.
-Any new builds will be pushed to here too if possible.
+As of Jan 2022: Using the macOS 11.6, but will be updating to macOS 12.2 soon.

 ## Tested macOS version:
 macOS 11.3 - 11.6 Big Sur using OpenCore 0.6.8